kizito9898/IT-Documentation/Windows-Server/Windows-Troubleshooting.md

 ![Screenshot](images/screenshot160.jpg)
 # Printer Troubleshooting - Print Queue Stuck

-When a printer is not responding and the print queue is stuck:
+When a printer is not responding and the print queue maybe stuck:

 ---
 ## Steps to Clear Print Queue